Implement language selection inside URLs

-One option is to create a new start page dealing with requests against
+One option is to create a new landing page dealing with requests against

 / that shows a language chooser Frontastic component and then directs to the correct subpaths by referencing the former page folder and also setting the correct selected language.

-Another option is to create a new start page dealing with requests against
+Another option is to create a new landing page dealing with requests against

-/ but only has a Frontastic component on it that determines the language, sets it correctly, and does a frontend redirect to the correct page.
+/ but only has a Frontastic component on it that determines the language, which sets it correctly without having to change anything, and does a frontend redirect to the correct page.

-This approach will affect the Lighthouse score of your homepage because of the frontend redirect, so you need to consider this.
+This approach will affect the Lighthouse score of your landing page because of the frontend redirect, so you need to consider this.

 See also Redirecting in a Frontastic component.